Skip to main content

 It’s not as easy as just alerting companies to stop collecting and selling your personal information, but you can take certain steps to protect yourself, including:

-• Limit how exposed you are on social media
+• Limit how exposed you are to social media.

-Lawmakers established the Illinois Biometric Information Privacy Act (BIPA) in 2008 in response to the growing use concern of biometric data misuse.
-The Act seeks to help regulate the “collection, use, safeguarding, handling, storage, retention, and destruction of biometric identifiers and information.”
+Lawmakers established the Illinois Biometric Information Privacy Act (BIPA) in 2008 in response to the growing concern about biometric data misuse.
+The act seeks to help regulate the “collection, use, safeguarding, handling, storage, retention, and destruction of biometric identifiers and information.”

 According to the BIPA, biometric identifiers may include: